Durev/welcome/ex01/explanations.md

 With more time available, this is undeniably the problem I would have solved for this implementation.

 **Alternative design**

 For the reverse geocoding step, during my initial conception and during my implementation, I considered other approaches here:

-1. Using a db extension for geographic data support (e.g. Postgis or SpatiaLite) and import a set of data containing administrative areas (continents) to rely on for classification.
+1. Using a db extension for geographic data support (e.g. Postgis or SpatiaLite) and import a set of data containing administrative areas (continents) to rely on for classification and [reverse geocoding](https://postgis.net/docs/Reverse_Geocode.html).
    This would allow to go without any 3rd party API call (no extra cost, no performance issues related to external API calls).
    It would be simpler to implement if the database was already using such an embedded extension.
    In the context of this test though, I judged it might be very time consuming to setup and a source of dependencies issues for other users (aka install hell).